Contrast-Security-OSS/docs/content/installation/netcore/install/System-requirements-netcore.md

 - The web server has network connectivity with Contrast.
 - The server meets the minimum requirements (stated below).

+> **Note:** The .NET Core agent uses the CLR Profiling API to perform data and code flow analysis - detect SQL-injection, XSS, weak cryptography, etc. - as well as to detect libraries and technologies used by analyzed applications.
+The .NET Core agent, unlike the .NET agent, can't exist alongside other .NET Profiler agents, such as performance or APM tools.

 ## Minimum Requirements

-* .NET Framework version 4.7.0 or above installed
+* .NET Framework version 4.7.0 or above installed<sup>1</sup>
 * .NET Core versions 2.1 or 2.2 (installed system wide)
 * 2 CPUs
-* 4 GB of RAM
+* 4 GB of RAM<sup>2</sup>
 * Windows operating system

 ## Recommended Requirements